Hispanic Heritage Month, which ends Oct. 15, is a fabulous time to appreciate the big names in the Hispanic Jewish community.

 Geraldo Rivera: This television personality was born to a Puerto Rican father and Russian-Jewish mother.
 Her had a bar mitzvah, and wrote on FoxNews.com that he is a Jew-rican.

-Sally Jessy Raphael: Also known as Sally Lowenthal, she was an American talk show host with glasses bigger than Edna’s and redder than her lipstick.
-She was born in Puerto Rico, and died in 2008.
+Sally Jessy Raphael: Also known as Sally Lowenthal, the former American talk-show host was known for glasses bigger than Edna’s (a character in “The Incredibles”) and redder than her lipstick.
+Now 85, she was born in Puerto Rico.
 Her grandparents were all Jewish immigrants from Poland, Russia and Lithuania.

 Kayla Maisonet: A win for Gen Z and girls, Maisonet, 21, stars in the Disney channel show “Stuck in the Middle.”
 She comes from a mixed Puerto Rican and Russian-Jewish family.